Skip to main content

 • Monitor Your Accounting: Verify that corrections appear correctly in your connected accounting platform and that all balances reconcile properly.

-• Learn from Mistakes: Analyze what caused the original error and implement process improvements to prevent similar issues in the future.
+• Learn from Mistakes: Analyze what caused the original error and implement process improvements to prevent similar issues in the future.- Double-Check Return Checkbox: Always verify if the Return checkbox has been appropriately marked during credit note processing to avoid unintended stock movements.

 Remember, while corrections require additional steps, this system ultimately protects your data integrity and provides a complete audit trail of all business activities.